Marc Sleen: Biography

 Marc Sleen was born as Marcel Neels in Gentbrugge, near Ghent.
 He studied drawing in Ghent.
 During the Second World War he was imprisoned by Nazi soldiers in Fort Breendonk because his brother worked for the resistance.
 He was tortured and put in the death cell, but saved by the fact that after D-Day the officers moved all the prisoners to a different prison, where he could escape.
 In 1944 he started to work as a political caricaturist in the Flemish newspaper De Standaard.
 He also contributed illustrations and short comics for the newspaper and the youth supplement, and made illustrations and his first comics for the magazine Ons Volk.
 He was also a courtroom sketch artist for a while.

 In October 1947, Marc Sleen started a new series, The adventures of detective Van Zwam in the newspaper De Nieuwe Gids.
 In the first adventure Detective Van Zwam encounters a fool who thinks he is emperor Nero.
 After he regains his senses, they continue calling him Nero and slowly he became the star of the series.
 The name changes accordingly to The adventures of detective Van Zwam and Nero and after nine stories to The adventures of Nero and co.

 The series appeared for 55 years with a rhythm of two strips every day.
 This was typical for the Flemish comic tradition, as with Suske en Wiske (Spike and Suzy).
 Nero became well known for its ironic humour and references to current affairs.
 For instance, in the album, Het Vredesoffensief Van Nero ("Nero's Peace Offensive") (1951), Nero visits Joseph Stalin to make him drink an elixir that will make him a pacifist.

-Besides Nero Sleen drew many other comic strip series, many of them gag-a-day comics, for magazines like 't Kapoentje and Ons Volkske.
+Besides Nero Sleen drew several other comic strip series, many of them gag-a-day comics, for magazines like 't Kapoentje and Ons Volkske.
 Among the most well known were Piet Fluwijn en Bolleke (1947–1965), Doris Dobbel (1950–1965), Oktaaf Keunink (1952–1965) and De Lustige Kapoentjes.
 Sleen also drew a daily cartoon during the Tour de France from 1947 until 1965, called De Ronde van Frankrijk.

 Between 1950 and 1965 Sleen published Nero in Het Volk, after which he moved to De Standaard.
 This caused a huge copyright controversy, as several newspapers fought over the rights over his syndicated comics.
 Thousands of readers switched from Het Volk to De Standaard, just to follow his adventures in the newspaper.
 After that switch, he dropped all other series and devoted himself solely to Nero.